benyamindsmith/LearningJS/README.md

 ### 5. React.js

-The following are codes that I wrote while learning React with [FreeCodeCamp's 2019 React for Beginners Course](https://www.youtube.com/watch?v=DLX62G4lc44&t=17s).
+The following are codes that I wrote while learning React with [FreeCodeCamp's Full React Course 2020](https://www.youtube.com/watch?v=4UZrsTqkcW4).
 This is one of the more popular Javascript Frameworks.
 So I thought I would give it a shot.

 See the folder [here](https://github.com/benyamindsmith/LearningJS/tree/main/React)